CreatieveNaam/po-paradigma/README.md

 The video tutorial doesn't teach the use of arrays but I think it's crucial to use arrays for implementing insertion sort.
 Defining an array is almost the same as defining one 'variable'.
 Instead of `num db 52` for defining one 'variable' we use `num db 52, 53` for defining an array.
 See my implementation of printing an array in this [this](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/arrays.asm) file.

-I noticed it became very difficult to debug my code so I changed my IDE from nano to SASM.
+I noticed it became very difficult to debug my code, so I changed my IDE from nano to SASM.
 Instead of `global _start` SASM needs a `global _main`.
 So from now on I will use main instead of start.

 # Change of challenge
 While I was writing code for arrays I noticed I struggled a lot with basic assembly like printing a number.
 I decided to change my challenge from quicksort to insertion sort.
 The way I see it is that insertion sort is easier to implement since insertion sort doesn't use recursion.